solaranamnesis/ottohahn/full-text-english.md

 Last year, when I wrote down in my diary certain new observations about the composition of the rocks of our Earth and finally also of the meteorities, the importance of the latter to geology was not fully clear to me.

 It was only when I was forced by the attacks of opponents to take the investigation again into my own hands, that I clearly realized the importance that a careful study of the meteorites could be to the history of our Earth.
-Lastly, I came to the conclusion that, in the present state of geology, the meteorities - and only the meteorites, give the point from which the history of the Earth could at least be explored with almost certainty.
+Lastly, I came to the conclusion that, in the present state of geology, the meteorities — and only the meteorites — give the point from which the history of the Earth could at last be explored with almost certainty.

 If, in the "Primordial Cell", I thought I had reached the limit of research with granite, I soon learned better.
 I contemplated that by virtue of its specific gravity, our Earth's core must also consist of at least solid iron, further considering the very probable order of the meteorites, which goes from the pure iron to the feldspar rocks of our Earth.
 I further believed that a conclusion for our Earth based on the meteorites could be ventured, the conclusion that in the other planets and in those, or the one whose debris we have in the hundreds of thousands of orbiting meteorites before us, a sequence of stratification from heavy to light, a stratigraphy which we probably pass through in the series from pure iron through the half iron (Pallasite, Hainwood) to the chondrites and eucrites, then to the coal meteorites (Cold Bokkeveld) in front of us.